 Central College is a great choice for students pursuing a Communication & Media Studies degree.
-Communications majors from Central College earn a boost of about 14.7% over the typical income of communication & media studies majors.
+After graduating, Communications students typically earn around $49,596 in their early careers.
 Students who enjoy a more slow-paced life will appreciate Central College's location in the small town of Pella, Iowa.

 It's hard to find a better school than University of Iowa if you want to study Communication & Media Studies.
 Graduates from the Communication & Media Studies degree program at University of Iowa make 11.6% more than the average college graduate in this field.
 The location in a big urban center is wonderful for young people seeking ample prospects for networking, experience, and discovery.

 It's hard to beat Luther College if you wish to study Communication & Media Studies.
-Graduates of the Communications program earn an average of $41,595 in their early career salary and $68,893 in their mid-career salary.
+Communications majors from Luther College get a earnings boost of around 8.4% over the average earnings of communication & media studies majors.
 Students who enjoy a more slow-paced life will appreciate Luther College's location in the small town of Decorah, Iowa.